spymag/AIsite/README.md

-made 100% by AI.
-With love.
+made 100% by AI with love.